realInt2k/thanksPayContractsDeployer/README.md

 mocha -r ts-node/register test/test_olzhas.ts
 ```

 To view which functions are available, you can check `scripts/types/contractType.ts`.
 To view the return objects, see `scripts/types/returnType.ts`.
-To see the transaction receipt, which includes the transaction fee (in gas), you can print `console.log(object.values.receipt)`, and see the gas price (or something similar).
+To see the transaction receipt, which includes the transaction fee (in gas), you can print `(result as SuccessReturn).values.receipt.cumulativeGasUsed`, and see the gas price (or something similar).
 To convert to dollars, google the gas price in the native currency of your blockchain network.